-If the UTI cannot be generated by the trade confirmation platform at the point of confirmation, and the details of the OTC derivatives transaction have to be reported to a single trade repository, that trade repository shall be responsible for generating the UTI.
+If the UTI cannot be generated by the trade confirmation platform at the point of confirmation, and the details of the OTC derivatives transaction have to be reported to a single trade repository3, that trade repository shall be responsible for generating the UTI.

-If the UTI cannot be generated by the trade repository to which the details of the OTC derivatives transaction have been reported, the counterparty whose
+If the UTI cannot be generated by the trade repository to which the details of the OTC derivatives transaction have been reported, the counterparty whose LEI4 is first based on sorting the identifiers of the counterparties with the characters reversed shall be responsible for UTI generation;

-&lt;sup>1 In determining whether a counterparty is subject to the reporting requirements in a jurisdiction outside Hong Kong in the UTI generation logic, the nexus element of a "conducted in Hong Kong" transaction as set out in Rule 4 of the Reporting Rules should be disregarded, ie, only the counterparty's reporting requirements should be considered.
-If Counterparty 2 does not have an LEI, Counterparty 1 should generate the UTI.
+1 In determining whether a counterparty is subject to the reporting requirements in a jurisdiction outside Hong Kong in the UTI generation logic, the nexus element of a "conducted in Hong Kong" transaction as set out in Rule 4 of the Reporting Rules should be disregarded, ie, only the counterparty's reporting requirements should be considered.

+2 If Counterparty 2 does not have an LEI, Counterparty 1 should generate the UTI.

-&lt;sup>3 In Hong Kong, the HKTR will not be responsible for generating the UTI.
+3 In Hong Kong, the HKTR will not be responsible for generating the UTI.